 Graham Burgess ’20 entered Kellogg not quite know what he wanted to do.
 “I came from the military and, after discussing some of my interests with my peers in the Veterans Management Association, I decided I’d go down the general management path,” Burgess says.
 However, it was only after accepting an internship with DaVita in general management that he realized his love for finance.

 After returning from his summer internship, he began the recruiting process for investment banking.
-While a pivot from a consulting internship to a full-time role in investment banking is not common — especially given the networking-driven recruiting processes required for both — it became feasible because of Burgess’ Kellogg networks.
+While a pivot from a general management internship to a full-time role in investment banking is not common — especially given the networking-driven recruiting processes required for both — it became feasible because of Burgess’ Kellogg networks.

 “Being a veteran at Kellogg, I was able to talk to Kellogg alums, as well as Kellogg veteran alums who were at the banks and that was where I could be unguarded and candid about what I knew and what I didn’t know,” Burgess says.
 “The Kellogg alumni network and vet network were incredibly important and helped me craft my story.”
 He ultimately secured a full-time role with Lincoln International.